Module event

 }

-The example above declares FOO_CMD, on_pre_foo and on_foo.
-The example then declares a widget that sends the FOO_CMD to itself on init and receives it using the event properties.
+The example above declares FOO_CMD, on_pre_foo, on_foo, can_foo and CAN_FOO_VAR.
+The example then instantiates a widget that sends the FOO_CMD to itself on init and receives it using the event properties.

 §Metadata